 With dozens of hiking trails and bike paths, Martha’s Vineyard is an outdoor lover’s paradise.
 Explore the forests in the Tisbury Meadow Preserve or cycle along Beach Road Path for unbelievable ocean views.

 There’s great fishing around Martha’s Vineyard for fishing fanatics.
-There’s also lots of opportunities for boating, sailing and other activities.
+There’s also lots of opportunities for boating, sailing, kayaking and other activities.

 Urban Country Living